IIpocTo/musicbox/README.md

 sbt compile
 ```
 Now you are ready to launch the server and the client.
 To run the server call ``` sbt run ``` from the backend folder.
 To run the client call ``` npm run dev ``` to run the client in development mode or ``` npm start ``` to run in production.

+### Import data to your db

+Read [README.md](scripts/README.md) in scripts folder for import script description.
+Call the script to fill your database with data.

 ## Running the tests